More

 Devastatingly powerful, with soaring melodies that feel like both lament and transcendence.
 Every time I hear it, I stop whatever I’m doing and just listen.

 And that’s my list!
-Like I said, every single track is brilliant, and Carlos Viola really outdid himself with this soundtrack.
+As I said, every single track is brilliant, and Carlos Viola really outdid himself with this soundtrack.
 Whether you agree with my rankings or not, I think we can all agree on one thing: Blasphemous 2’s music is nothing short of divine.

 Check out our gaming section for more similar content.